-- The Biological Sciences Advisor at the Institute for Biology Education helps current, transfer, and prospective students find out about the biological sciences majors on campus and explore which majors best fit their interests and abilities.
+- The Biological Sciences Advisor at the Office of Undergraduate Advising helps current, transfer, and prospective students find out about the biological sciences majors on campus and explore which majors best fit their interests and abilities.
 One-on-one advising sessions are available throughout the school year.
 The Biological Sciences Advisor can provide information on available courses and career options as well as information on how to find internships and research opportunities.
 During the summer, the Biological Sciences Advisor serves incoming first-year and transfer students at SOAR (Student Orientation, Advising, and Registration).
 Current UW–Madison students can make an appointment via WiscCal.

 - Another option for exploring the range of biological sciences options at UW–Madison is the Cross-College Advising Service (CCAS), which focuses on helping students who have not yet declared a major or who are interested in changing majors.
 To schedule an appointment with a CCAS advisor, please call 608-264-CCAS (2227) or 608-265-5460.